 Once grill marks are achieved, remove the watermelon from the grill, place them atop arugula, sprinkle with cheese, pine nuts or sunflower seeds, vinaigrette and dressing and serve immediately.

 *If using plain feta or goat cheese, season with a bit of salt and pepper. if choosing a flavored cheese seasoning is not necessary.

-Tip: use a 3½ inch diameter fluted cutter for the watermelon.
-You can also cut watermelon into large squares.
+I used a 3½ inch diameter fluted cutter.
+You can also cut yours into large squares, either works.